 Asia stocks mixed after Wall St falls, US bans Russian oil

-BEIJING (AP) — Most Asian stock markets rebounded Wednesday following Wall Street’s decline while Chinese shares sank after inflation edged higher.
+BEIJING (AP) — European stocks and Wall Street futures rebounded Wednesday as investors watched diplomatic efforts to end Russia’s attack on Ukraine, while Asian markets sank after Chinese inflation accelerated.

-Already high oil prices rose further, adding more than $2 per barrel following President Joe Biden’s ban on imports of Russian crude.
+Already high oil prices added more than $1 per barrel following President Joe Biden’s ban on imports of Russian crude.

-Tokyo, Sydney and Southeast Asian markets gained.
-Shanghai and Hong Kong retreated.
-South Korean markets were closed for a presidential election.
+London and Frankfurt opened higher.
+Shanghai, Tokyo and Hong Kong declined amid enduring unease about the war’s global impact.

-Wall Street’s benchmark S&P 500 index sank 0.7% on Tuesday amid enduring unease over the impact of Russian President Vladimir Putin’s attack on Ukraine.
+Futures for Wall Street’s S&P 500 index and Dow Jones Industrial Average were up 1% after the market slid Tuesday.

-“Inflation will pick up further” as prices of oil and other commodities rise due to the Ukraine war, Julian Evans-Pritchard of Capital Economics said in a report.
+“Inflation will pick up” as prices of oil and other commodities rise due to the Ukraine war, Julian Evans-Pritchard of Capital Economics said in a report.
 That “will have a much more pronounced impact on the March figures.”

-Commodities markets have been roiled by Putin’s war because Russia is the No. 2 oil exporter and the No. 3 supplier of nickel, which is used in making electric car batteries, stainless steel and other products.
+Commodities markets have been roiled because Russia is the No. 2 oil exporter and the No. 3 supplier of nickel, which is used in electric car batteries, stainless steel and other products.
 Russia and Ukraine also are among the biggest global sellers of wheat.

 Nickel prices doubled Tuesday to more than $100,000 per metric ton, prompting the London Metal Exchange to suspend trading.
-The exchange issued an update saying it did not expect to resume trading before March 11 and was considering imposing a trading band when it does.
+The exchange said it did not expect to resume trading before Friday and was considering imposing limits on price fluctuations when it does.

 On Tuesday, Biden announced the United States would block imports of Russian crude to punish Putin for attacking Ukraine.
 Biden said he acted in consultation with European allies but acknowledged they are more dependent on Russian oil and gas and might not be able to make similar moves immediately.

-Biden said Tuesday he hopes to limit the pain for Americans, but he acknowledged the ban will push up gasoline prices.
+Biden said he hopes to limit the pain for Americans but acknowledged the ban will push up gasoline prices.

 “Defending freedom is going to cost us as well,” he said.

-Before Putin’s invasion of Ukraine, financial markets already were uneasy about the global economic outlook as the Federal Reserve and other central banks prepare to try to cool inflation by withdrawing ultra-low interest rates and other stimulus.
+Before the invasion of Ukraine, financial markets already were uneasy about the global outlook as the Federal Reserve and other central banks prepare to try to cool inflation by withdrawing ultra-low interest rates and other stimulus.

 By JOE McDONALD